eminentspoon/mws-restaurant-stage-1/README.md

 - Users are able to mark restaurants as favourites and persist this status to the server - ✓
 - The restaurant favourite status is visible in the application - ✓
-- A form is added to allow users to add their own reviews for restaurants - ✓
+- A form is needed to allow users to add their own reviews for restaurants - ✓
-- Review form submission works proper and persists the review to the server - ✓
+- Review form submission works properly and persists the review to the server - ✓

 #### Offline Use